From Evidence to Impact

 Designing Sampling Frames for hard-to-reach populations

-Social Surveys Africa’s Community Tapestry enabled three major national representative studies for which there had previously been no reliable sampling frame.
+In addition to designing and conducting full-cycle studies, we support the social research sector and evidence-based decision-makers with independent technical assistance Social Surveys Africa’s Community Tapestry enabled three major national representative studies for which there had previously been no reliable sampling frame.
 These studies for the first time measured the size and scope of the non-profit sector, the prevalence of farm worker evictions and reasons for school drop-out in South Africa.
-Bev Russell, CEO of Social Surveys Africa, won the prestigious Southern African Industry Award for the best contribution to research standards in Africa for her development of the Community Tapestry methodology.
+Bev Russell, CEO of Social Surveys Africa, won the prestigious Southern African Industry Award for the best contribution to research standards in Africa for her development of the Community Tapestry methodology stance.

 Africanising International Measurement Tools